Yandex Cloud

 • HTTP header: HTTP header string.

-• Query params: String in query parameters.
+• Query params: String in the request parameters.

 8. Specify the request limit and select the time interval, e.g., 1000 requests per 1 minute.